MassanaLab/fungi_global_metabarcoding/README.md

 The `_ref` suffix indicates alignments based on reference sequences only.

 The `_env` suffix indicates alignments that include both reference and environmental sequences.

+### Phylogenetic trees

+File names include the name of the fungal group.

+The `_ref` suffix indicates trees based on reference sequences only.

+The `_env` suffix indicates trees that include both reference and environmental sequences.